SPINLab/AIS_Barcin_QGIS/qlr_update_shp.md

     # read the input file and replace the AAAA and BBBB values
     with open(input_file, 'r') as f_in, open(output_file, 'w') as f_out:
         for line in f_in:
-            # replace AAAA with the values from the current replacement
+            # replace AAAA and BBBB with the values from the current replacement
-            line = line.replace("AAAA", replacement)
+            line = line.replace("AAAA", replacement).replace("G:/Barcin_Project/", loc_output)

             # write the modified line to the output file
             f_out.write(line)